sarikahkumar/ELECTION_ANALYSIS/README.md

 - Within the for loop retrieve the political party name from each row and assign it to a variable (Same way we retrieved candidate name)

-- Follow similar procedure as we did for getting individual candidate names, vote percentages, number of votes, and winning party
+- Follow similar procedure as we did for getting individual candidate names, vote percentages, number of votes, to determine and print the winning party statistics